r-fukutoku/ML410_Project5/index.md

 # Comparison of Different Regularization and Variable Selection Techniques
-In this project, I will apply and compare the different regularization techniques including **Ridge, LASSO, Elastic Net, SCAD, and Square Root Lasso**.
+In this project, I will apply and compare the different regularization techniques including **Ridge, Lasso, Elastic Net, Square Root Lasso, and SCAD**.

-### 1. Create Sklearn Compliant Functions for SCAD and Square Root Lasso
+### 1. Create Sklearn Compliant Functions for Square Root Lasso and SCAD
 Create my own sklearn compliant functions for **SCAD and Square Root Lasso**, so I could use them in conjunction with **GridSearchCV** for finding optimal hyper-parameters when data such as x and y are given.

-Import libraries and create functions:
+Import libraries:

 ```python
 %matplotlib inline